brunokoga/Montevideo/advancedRaceGuide_dir/uncommonRaces/strix.md

 **Medium** : Strix are Medium creatures and have no bonuses or penalties due to their size.

 **Normal Speed** : Strix have a base speed of 30 feet on land.
-They also have a fly speed of 60 feet (average.
+They also have a fly speed of 60 feet (average).

 **Low-Light Vision** : Strix can see twice as far as humans in conditions of dim light.